nextcloud/documentation/developer_manual/templates.rst

 .. php:function:: image_path($app, $image)

   :param string $app: the name of your app as a string.
-If the string is empty, owncloud looks for the image in core
+If the string is empty, ownCloud looks for the image in core
   :param array $image: the filename of the image
   :returns: the absolute URL to the image as a string